khalid-ops/md-backend/README.md

    MONGO_URI=mongodb+srv://<username>:<password>@cluster1.3yhlt3j.mongodb.net/msme-db?retryWrites=true&w=majority
 '''

 Note: Do change the mongo db uri as per your DB server

-        Dont change the port number otherwise it needs to be changed in the frontend apps in "api.js" file
+Note:  Dont change the port number otherwise it needs to be changed in the frontend apps in "api.js" file

 6. run the command "npm run dev"